fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 ---
 lab:
-    title: 'Exercise - Update a class with properties and methods in C#'
+    title: 'Exercise - Update a class with properties and methods'
-    module: 'Implement properties and methods in C# classes'
+    description: 'Learn how to implement read-write and read-only class properties using property accessors and access modifiers, and how to implement methods and extension methods for a class.'
 ---

-# Update a class with properties and methods in CSharp
+# Update a class with properties and methods

 Classes use properties and methods to encapsulate data and behavior.
 Properties define the data that a class contains, and methods define the behavior that the class can perform